 In the differential lamp, an electromagnet in series with the arc opposes an electromagnet in shunt to the arc, and the lamp regulates for constant arc resistance.
-It is the lamp now universally used in constant potential and constant current systems, is most stable in its operation; but in constant current systems, it requires that the current be constant within close limits: if the current is low, the arc is too short, and the lamp gives very little light, and if the current is high, the arc becomes so long as to endanger the lamp.
+It was the lamp most universally used in constant-potential and constant-current systems, as most stable in its operation; but in constant-current systems, it requires that the current be constant within close limits: if the current is low, the arc is too short, and the lamp gives very little light, and if the current is high, the arc becomes so long as to endanger the lamp.